-Creates one or more new columns by splitting text at delimiters in a selected column.
+Split text at delimiters in a selected column to create multiple columns or rows.

-- Select the Column you wish to split. - Supply the Delimiter you wish to use to split the column. - Set Ordering depending on how you want to order values after splitting. - Check keep empty if you wish to honor delimiters with nothing in between. - set Min. new cols to the minimum number of new columns you wish to add. - set Max. new cols to the maximum number of new columns you wish to add (ignored if less than minimum).
+- Select the Column you wish to split. - Supply the Delimiter for splitting the column (e.g. comma). - Set Into to: - o Columns to create a new column for each split value. - o Rows to create a new row for each split value (the original row is removed). - Set Ordering depending on how you want to order values after splitting. - Check keep empty if you wish to keep empty values (e.g. honor delimiters with nothing in between). - set Min. values to the minimum number of columns/rows you wish to split each value into. - set Max. values to the maximum number of columns/rows you wish to split each value into (ignored if less than minimum).

-- If no Delimiter is supplied then no new columns are created. - New columns are added at the right end.
+- If no Delimiter is supplied then no new columns are created. - If Into is Columns, new columns are added at the right end.
 You can change the column order with Reorder Cols. - If there is a header, the header of the new column is based on the original header.
-You can change the column name with Rename Cols. - The opposite of Split Col is Concat Cols.
+You can change the column name with Rename Cols. - The opposite of Split Col with Into as Columns is Concat Cols.